Dedicated Bicycle Accident Lawyers in Chicago

 - A leader in the legal community.
 Our lawyers are national leaders in the field of bicycle law.
 The firm also publishes the Illinois Bicycle Law blog, which provides information on legal aspects surrounding bicycling.

 Bicycles are a primary mode of transportation for many commuters going to and from work and one of the most popular recreational activities for families.
 When you’ve been injured, you need experienced and dedicated representation.
 We have a strong commitment to protecting the rights of bicyclists and making our roads accessible to everyone.

-You can trust the dedicated bicycle accident attorneys at Keating Law Offices, P.C. to help.
 If you or a bicyclist you know has been injured by a reckless or careless driver, please contact us today.
 We offer a free consultation with absolutely no obligation.
-We are here to help.
+You can trust that the dedicated bicycle accident attorneys at Keating Law Offices, P.C. are here to help.